bpadeleon/dockerized-shroomguard/README.md

 ## Project Description

 This project features a ready-to-deploy deep learning model designed to identify the readiness of oyster mushrooms.
-The model’s training is guided by both local and international standards, specifically the USDA Grades for Oyster Mushrooms and PNS/BAFS guidelines.
-This ensures reliable, standardized assessment for growers and industry professionals.
+The model’s training is guided by both local and international standards, specifically the **USDA 81 FR 51297** and **PNS/BAFS 195:2017**

 ## Deployment